ljaime-hernandez/My-Obsidian-Vault/HTB/Knowledge Tree.md

 │   │   └── Working with Directories and Files - CMD.md
 │   ├── Cheat Sheet.md
 │   ├── Introduction.md
-│   └── PowerShell
+│   ├── PowerShell
-│       ├── All About Cmdlets and Modules.md
+│   │   ├── All About Cmdlets and Modules.md
-│       ├── CMD Vs. PowerShell.md
+│   │   ├── CMD Vs. PowerShell.md
-│       ├── Finding & Filtering Content.md
+│   │   ├── Finding & Filtering Content.md
-│       ├── Interacting With The Web.md
+│   │   ├── Interacting With The Web.md
-│       ├── Networking Management from The CLI.md
+│   │   ├── Networking Management from The CLI.md
-│       ├── PowerShell Scripting and Automation.md
+│   │   ├── PowerShell Scripting and Automation.md
-│       ├── User and Group Management.md
+│   │   ├── User and Group Management.md
-│       ├── Working with Files and Directories - PowerShell.md
+│   │   ├── Working with Files and Directories - PowerShell.md
-│       ├── Working with Services.md
+│   │   ├── Working with Services.md
-│       ├── Working with the Registry.md
+│   │   ├── Working with the Registry.md
-│       └── Working with the Windows Event Log.md
+│   │   └── Working with the Windows Event Log.md
+│   ├── Resources.md
+│   └── Skills Assessment.md
 ├── Javascript Deobfuscation
 │   ├── Deobfuscation Cheat Sheet.md
 │   ├── Deobfuscation Examples